 Likewise, marriage becomes sacred when the couple vows in God’s presence their promises, which keeps them accountable.
 His presence elevates their commitment and places his constant presence as a witness to how they live.

 The Pharisees would make vows based on the gold or treasury of the temple but not based on the temple, which housed the presence of God.
 Their priority to profit on the people’s vows resulted in the Pharisees forgetting God.
 They reverenced the objects more than the presence of God.
 Their rituals and set standards became the priority to which they valued these things more than relating to God himself.

-Today, weddings all too often do not focus on their relationship to each other or their relationship as a couple to God but the ceremony’s social depictions.
+Today, weddings often do not focus on their relationship with each other or their relationship as a couple to God but on the ceremony’s social depictions.
 Seeking perfection and the perfect picture tends to value the materialistic side of the event.
 The marriage planner guides them from one picture-perfect situation to the next.
 Yet is there room for marriage counseling?
-How much time have they thought about the vows which they will publicly declare?
+How much time have they thought about the vows they will publicly declare?
 Have you invited God to your wedding?
 Or will he be a non-descript bystander?

 Matthew 23:18 states that the altar (the place of God’s presence) “is nothing.”
 The Lord Jesus bluntly states that they do not value or respect God.
 Their actions demonstrate that God is nothing.
 They valued objects surrounding the temple but not the presence in the temple nor God’s throne above.
 The objects become the points of glamour and not God himself.
 All too often, this misplaced focus takes root in the marriage relationship, and even God’s presence at the wedding or in the relationship “is nothing.”
 My appeal for couples is to make God’s presence something of value in your relationship.
 The priority of sacredness in weddings gives space to vows.
-He dwells with believers to empower them to live according to the vows made.
-He will help you learn how to love and how to adopt a covenantal identity in your marriage.
+He dwells with believers to empower them to live according to their vows.
+He will help you learn to love and adopt a covenantal identity in your marriage.